ROHITHADDE/SQL-practise/README.md

-the above file contains sql practise commands like
+The above file contains sql practise commands like

   1. DDL (Data Definition Language)
 These commands are used to define and manage database schema and structure.